Impact Mapping: Connecting Work to Goals

 • Flexible box sizes

 Tom notices something.
-“My farm analytics dashboard isn’t even on the grid.”
+“My dashboard isn’t even on the grid.”

-That’s the power of the process.
 Tom’s dashboard was never rejected or argued down.
-It simply didn’t appear, because the map only contains things that connect to the goal.
-There’s nothing personal about it – the reasoning is visible on the whiteboard for everyone to see.
+It simply didn’t appear.
+There’s nothing personal about it – the reasoning is visible on the whiteboard.

 The team commits to the top-left quadrant for the next two sprints.
-Pause subscription first, then the shortfall reporting tool.
-They’ll revisit the grid after that and see if the numbers have moved.
+Pause subscription first, then shortfall reporting.

 When to use Impact Mapping

-Quarterly planning.
-When you’re deciding what the team should focus on for the next quarter, an Impact Map grounds the conversation in outcomes rather than feature wishlists.
+• Quarterly planning – when deciding what the team should focus on next, an Impact Map grounds the conversation in outcomes rather than feature wishlists.

-When the backlog feels disconnected.
-If your backlog is a long list of items and nobody can explain why half of them are there, an Impact Mapping session will either connect them to a goal or expose them as noise.
+• When the backlog feels disconnected – if nobody can explain why half the items are there, Impact Mapping will either connect them to a goal or expose them as noise.

 When not to use it

-Individual story-level decisions.
-Impact Mapping operates above the feature level – it connects whole capabilities to business goals.
-For “what does this specific story mean and how do we build it,” use Example Mapping.
+• Individual story-level decisions.
+Impact Mapping operates above the feature level.
+For “what does this specific story mean,” use Example Mapping.

-When the goal isn’t clear.
-If leadership can’t articulate a measurable goal, Impact Mapping will just expose that gap (which is useful, but you need to fix the goal problem first).
+• When the goal isn’t clear.
+Impact Mapping will just expose that gap – useful, but fix the goal first.

-As a one-off exercise.
-An Impact Map that gets created once and filed away is worthless.
-It needs to be a living reference that the team revisits as they learn.
-Some impacts won’t work.
-Some deliverables will turn out to be duds.
+• As a one-off exercise.
+A map created once and filed away is worthless.
+Revisit it as you learn.
+Some hypotheses won’t work.
 Update the map.

 The session takes about ninety minutes.
-When it’s done, the map is on the whiteboard, photographed and shared in the team Slack.
 Tom starts on the pause feature that afternoon.
 It ships two days later.

 The deploy has a bug.
 Paused subscribers still get charged.
 Sam gets three angry emails within an hour.
 Tom tries to roll back but his deploy script only goes forward – there’s no way to swap back to the previous version.
 He has to fix the bug and deploy again, which takes forty-five minutes.
 Three subscribers were incorrectly charged $25 each.
-Maya refunds them personally and apologises.
+Maya refunds them personally.
 Tom writes the rollback capability that evening.
 “I never want to be unable to undo a deploy again.”
-It’s a one-line change to his script – keeping the previous version and being able to swap back.
+It’s a one-line change – keeping the previous version and being able to swap back.
 Simple but essential.

 Within a fortnight, churn drops noticeably.
-Two of the subscribers who’d been about to cancel stay on because they can pause over the Easter holidays.
-One of them tells a friend, who signs up.
+Two subscribers who’d been about to cancel stay on because they can pause over the Easter holidays.
+One tells a friend, who signs up.

 But a new problem is emerging.
-The Impact Map has generated a prioritised list of deliverables.
-Each deliverable is breaking down into multiple stories.
+The Impact Map has generated a prioritised list of deliverables, and each one is breaking into multiple stories.
 The pause feature was simple – two days, done.
 But the referral programme has five stories.
 The shortfall reporting tool has three.
 The backlog is growing fast.

-And it’s starting to cause real problems.
-Priya ships the “pause for one week” story, but the “resume after pause” story is three sprints away because Tom is working on referral tracking.
-From the subscriber’s perspective, they can pause but there’s no way to unpause – that’s a broken experience, not a feature.
+And it’s causing real problems.
+Priya ships “pause for one week,” but “resume after pause” is three sprints away because Tom is working on referral tracking.
+From the subscriber’s perspective, they can pause but there’s no way to unpause – a broken experience, not a feature.
 Meanwhile, Sam has built the shortfall reporting tool for farms, but nobody built the notification that tells Maya a shortfall was reported.
 The tool exists but it’s disconnected from the workflow.

-The team is shipping individual stories that make sense in isolation but don’t add up to a coherent experience for anyone – not the subscriber, not the farmer, not Maya.
-They need a way to see how everything connects from the user’s perspective, so they can ship things that actually work end to end instead of leaving half-finished journeys everywhere.
+The team is shipping individual stories that make sense in isolation but don’t add up to a coherent experience.
+They need a way to see how everything connects from the user’s perspective, so they can ship things that actually work end to end.